Skip to main content

 run patcher report --include-dirs=$environment

-for each $target in the output of patcher report
+for each $target output

 run patcher update --target=$target